Bill-Board/java-project/README.md

 # java-project
 Hotel Management System

-Project Title:

-Mention the name of the project or a meaningful title.
+/*Project Title: Mention the name of the project or a meaningful title.

 Overview:
 Briefly introduce the project, explaining its purpose and main functionalities.